LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

   - ai-bots-automation-intent-analyzer-dashboard.html
 ---

-This document will explain all of the various aspects of the Intent Analyzer dashboard.
+This document will explain all of the various aspects of the LivePerson Intent Analyzer dashboard.

 All tables in the dashboards can be sorted by clicking on any of the headers.